JuDFTteam/masci-tools/docs/source/devel_guide/fleur_parser.rst

 Adding/modifying a Fleur Schema:
 ---------------------------------

 The command ``masci-tools fleur-schema add <path-to-schema-file>`` can be used to add the schema to the repository.
-If the schema for thespecified version already exists an error is raised.
+If the schema for the specified version already exists an error is raised.
 To ignore this error the option ``--overwrite`` can be used.

 Adapting the outxml_parser:
 ----------------------------